Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry

 In this section, we will discuss the numerical aspects of our approach.
 We first introduce some notation.
 Define

 Let $v = (v_n)_{n \in \mathcal{Z}_{\mathrm{red}}(D_j)}$

 To obtain a numerical approximation of the solution on $\parallelogram_0$, we relied on a naive approach.
 We would first choose the number of Fourier coefficients $N$.
-Next, randomly generate a grid of points of the corresponding size, $2N+1 \times 2N+1$.
+Next, we randomly generated a grid of points of the corresponding size, $2N+1 \times 2N+1$.
 We think of this random grid as representing a random function, denoted $\overline{U}_2$.
 We then computed a Fourier series approximation of the function $\overline{U}_2$.
-That is, we compute $(\overline{a}_n)_{n \in \mathbb{Z}^2}$ such that
+That is, we computed $(\overline{a}_n)_{n \in \{-N,\dots,N\}^2}$ such that

 and we should have $\overline{U}_2 \approx \overline{U}_1$.
 At this step, we do not expect the coefficients $\overline{a}_n$ to satisfy the symmetry relation for $D_j$.
 Indeed, since $\overline{U}_2$ was a randomly chosen function, it has no reason to be $D_j$-symmetric and hence neither does its Fourier series approximation $\overline{U}_1$.
-As we are only interested in $D_j$-symmetric solutions for this paper, we would simply choose one element from each orbit, and define
+As we are only interested in $D_j$-symmetric solutions for this paper, we would simply choose one element from each orbit, and defined

 Note that the choice of element from each orbit is not important to us as we are building a random initial guess.
 From here, we run a Newton method on $\overline{U}_0$ to refine our initial guess.